benjaminrike1/stochastic_route_planner/README.md

 - Olav Førland

 ## HOW-TO
 Our work can be found in the notebook folder that consists of three notebooks: final\_project, predictive\_modelling, and data\_pipeline.
 The notebooks are not runable as the data is found in an HDFS file system that we got access to through the course.
+The notebooks are however commented in detail and gives insight into our thought process during the problem-solving.

 ## Original problem description